If you want to consume hemp-based products for health, you should become familiar with bioavailability.

 Why bioavailability matters?

-I get asked frequently about how much CBD to take.
-CBD oil comes in a variety of concentrations- we have six different strengths under our brand alone.
-How much cannabinoid the body is actually utilizing isn’t strictly determined by how much you are taking.
+I frequently get asked how much CBD a consumer should take.
+It’s a complicated question to answer because it depends on several factors.
+For example, our CBD oil comes in a variety of concentrations.
+We have six different strengths under our brand alone!
+But how much CBD the body actually uses isn’t strictly determined by how much you are taking.
 This is when bioavailability comes into play.

 Bioavailability of edibles (4-20%)

-Any CBD product that is eaten or drank must pass through the digestive system and liver.
-This process has significant waste, which is why only 4-20% of the cannabinoid is available for use.
-Even though you’ll need a significant amount of CBD to be effective, it is still a desirable way to take CBD since it’s convenient.
+Any CBD product that is orally consumed must pass through the digestive system and liver before they take effect.
+This creates waste, which is why only 4-20% of the cannabinoid is available for use.
+Even though you’ll need a significant amount of CBD to be effective, it is still a desirable way to take CBD because it’s convenient.

 Bioavailability of sublingual tinctures and oils (20-50%)

-Holding CBD under your tongue allows it to be absorbed directly into the blood stream through the thin membrane, bypassing the digestive system.
-Hence boosting the bioavailability significantly.
+Holding CBD under your tongue allows it to be absorbed into the bloodstream through a thin membrane, bypassing the digestive system.
+This boosts its bioavailability significantly.

 Bioavailability of CBD Topicals (5-10%)

 CBD infused creams and lotions are a rising beauty trend.
-Of all the ways to consume cannabinoids, topical is perhaps the least bioavailable way.
-Cannabinoids are highly hydrophobic, meaning it would want to go to areas where there’s more fat, so the skin itself is a barrier.
-However, there are other ingredients in the topical that may aid in delivery and effectiveness of cannabinoids.
+Of all the ways to consume cannabinoids, topicals are perhaps the least bioavailable way.
+Cannabinoids are highly hydrophobic, so the skin presents a barrier to its activity.
+However, other ingredients in topicals can aid in delivery and effectiveness of cannabinoids.
 Our Releaf Salve has a blend of essential oils and menthol that works synergistically with CBD.
-Many have found it useful for pain, muscle tension and arthritis.

 Love and light,